 - are there days that they won’t be able to attend for religious reasons?

 - are there any fasting days they participate in?

 Give as much information as possible

 Always give members all the information about events, including who will be attending and activities for the event.
 This will allow for them to make an informed decision about whether they attend.

 Remember, religious parades are not part of the Girlguiding programme.
 No young member should attend a faith-based parade without permission from their parent or carer.

 Non-religious belief systems

-Some girls may have no faith (for example Atheist) or may also have a non-religious belief system, for example, Veganism.
+Some girls may have no faith, for example Atheists, or may also have a non-religious belief system like veganism.
 These should equally be respected.